RajidiSahithi/Session_9/README.md

 Normalization is a common technique used in deep learning to scale the pixel values of an image to a standard range.
 This is done to ensure that the input features have similar ranges and are centered around zero.
 Normalization is done with respect to mean and standard Deviation.
-For CIFAR10 (RGB) will have 3 means and 3 standard devivation that is equal to (0.4914, 0.4822, 0.4465), (0.2023, 0.1994, 0.2010)
+For CIFAR10 (RGB) will have 3 means and 3 standard deviation that is equal to (0.4914, 0.4822, 0.4465), (0.2023, 0.1994, 0.2010)

 Applied to training and test data